 Compliance Policy Regarding Data Protection and Privacy

 Information Security Policy

-The Ethics Committee is made up of the company's General Counsel and Compliance Officer, who chairs it, and the heads of the Inditex Group's Internal Audit, Sustainability and Human Resources areas.
+The Ethics Committee is made up of the company's General Counsel and Secretary of the Board, the Chief Compliance Officer, the Chief Audit Officer, the Chief Sustainability Officer and the Chief Human Resources Officer.
 Its duty is to ensure familiarity and compliance with the Code of Conduct and Responsible Practices by all Group professionals and to manage the Whistle-Blowing Channel.